How many project managers out there are feeling overwhelmed with your project management responsibilities? Hands up!

 - Client relationship management

 Though I only mentioned four bullet points, all the above tasks can be quite overwhelming if not managed well.
-And when that happens, you just feel like going to the pond and throw rocks at the ducks! 🙂 On a side note, if you like cartoons about project management, do check out Geek & Poke on Project Management Made Easy.
+And when that happens, you just feel like going to the pond and throwing rocks at the ducks! 🙂 On a side note, if you like cartoons about project management, do check out Geek & Poke on Project Management Made Easy.

 Luckily today we have many software tools to help us better manage projects.
 These are some common productivity tools used: